Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 Stance configurations define how the leader and the follower stand relative to each other and what handhold configuration they are in.

-Closed position
+### Closed position

-: The leader's right hand is on the follower's back (on the left shoulder blade), and the follower's left arm rests on the leader's right arm.
+The leader's right hand is on the follower's back (on the left shoulder blade), and the follower's left arm rests on the leader's right arm.
 The leader stands face-to-face to the follower, sort of like the characters ||.

+Reached via:

+- Right side pass with inside turn from open|horn position
+- Sugar push with inside turn from open position
+- Left side pass with inside turn from goofy position

-Starter position
+### Starter position

-: The handwork is identical to the closed position, but the leader stands perpendicularly to the follower's left side, sort of like the characters \_|.
+The handwork is identical to the closed position, but the leader stands perpendicularly to the follower's left side, sort of like the characters \_|.

-Open position
+### Open position

-: The leader's left hand ring finger and middle finger (pointing in) are held by the follower's right hand (pointing down) at waist level, sort of like the characters |¯|.
+The leader's left hand ring finger and middle finger (pointing to the right) are held by the follower's right hand (pointing down) at waist level, sort of like the characters |¯|.

+Reached via:

+- Right side pass from horn position

+### Horn position

+Same as open position, but the leader fingers point down.
+Looks like the sign of horns.

+Reached via:

+- Sugar tuck from open position

+### Spiderman position

+Same as open position, but the leader fingers point up.
+Looks like spiderman shooting a spider web.

+### Weird position

+Same as open position, but the leader fingers point up.

-Goofy position
+### Goofy position

-: The leader's right hand ring finger and middle finger (pointing in) are held by the follower's left hand (pointing down) at waist level, sort of like the characters |\_|.
+Mirror image of open position.
+The leader's right hand ring finger and middle finger (pointing to the left) are held by the follower's left hand (pointing down) at waist level, sort of like the characters |\_|.

+### Goofy horn position

+Mirror image of horn position.
+Same as a goofy position, but the leader fingers point down.

+### Goofy spiderman position

+Mirror image of spiderman position.
+Same as a goofy position, but the leader fingers point up.

+### Goofy weird position

+Mirror image of weird position.
+Same as a goofy position, but the leader fingers point to the right.

-Parallel position:
+### Parallel position

-: A specific double handhold.
-The leader's left hand ring finger and middle finger (pointing in) are held by the follower's right hand (pointing down) at waist level, and the leader's right hand ring and middle finger (pointing in) are held by the follower's left hand (pointing down) at waist level sort of like the characters |=|.
+A specific double handhold.
+The leader's left hand ring finger and middle finger (pointing to the right) are held by the follower's right hand (pointing down) at waist level, and the leader's right hand ring and middle finger (pointing to the left) are held by the follower's left hand (pointing down) at waist level sort of like the characters |=|.

-Back-to-front position
+### Back-to-front position

-: The follower and the leader face in the same direction while the follower stands in front of the leader while holding the leader's hand in a regular handhold at waist-level.
+The follower and the leader face in the same direction while the follower stands in front of the leader while holding the leader's hand in a regular handhold at waist-level.

+Reached via:

+- Single arm turn-in from open position

-Left hammerlock position
+### Left hammerlock position

-: The leader stands slightly to the left of the follower, maintaining a double handhold where the leader's hands point down and the follower's left hand is behind the back pointing outside while the right hand is pointing down.
+The leader stands slightly to the left of the follower, maintaining a double handhold where the leader's hands point down and the follower's left hand is behind the back pointing outside while the right hand is pointing down.

+Reached via:

+- Double arm turn-in from open position

-Right hammerlock position
+### Right hammerlock position

-: The leader stands slightly to the right of the follower, maintaining a double handhold where the leader's hands point down and the follower's right hand is behind the back pointing outside while the left hand is pointing down.
+The leader stands slightly to the right of the follower, maintaining a double handhold where the leader's hands point down and the follower's right hand is behind the back pointing outside while the left hand is pointing down.

-Left-shoulder lock position
+### Left shoulder-lock position

-: A leader hammerlock.
+A leader hammerlock.
 A closed position variation.
 The leader stands face to face with the follower, but the leader is offset about one foot to the left of the follower because the leader holds the follower's right hand with the left hand from a shoulder lock position.
 The leader places the back of the right hand on the follower's right shoulder in order to lead a whip or some other pattern.
 This position can be reached by the leader by starting from an open position and performing a right side pass inside turn with a leader clockwise turn without releasing the follower's hand.

-Right-shoulder lock position
+### Right shoulder-lock position

-: A leader hammerlock.
+A leader hammerlock.
 A closed position variation.
 The leader stands face to face with the follower, but the leader is offset about one foot to the right of the follower because the leader holds the follower's left hand with the right hand from a shoulder lock position.
-The leader places the back of the left hand on the follower's left shoulder in order to lead a whip or some other pattern.
+The leader places the back of the left hand on the follower's left shoulder in order to lead a whip or some other pattern. [^1]
-[^1]

 ## Preparation variations